- Colour screen is a nice touch

 Except for the lack of GPS, the Blaze ticks many boxes and comes loaded with a 3-axis accelerometer, optical heart-rate monitor, altimeter and ambient light sensor.
 It’s also cross-platform, working with both Android and iOS devices.

-I’m an Android user and tested it with the Nexus 5X and Huawei P9.
-The setup process on both was a doddle: I simply had to charge the Blaze using the provided proprietary connector and download the Fitbit app onto the smartphone I was using.
+The setup process is a doddle: I simply had to charge the Blaze using the provided proprietary connector and download the Fitbit app onto the smartphone I was using.
 From there I had to turn on Bluetooth and follow a series of on-screen prompts to get the phone and Blaze on speaking terms, after which I was good to go.

 The process is one of the simplest and smoothest I’ve encountered, and is in stark contrast to my experience with the Jaybird Reign I reviewed before it.